Parrot09/faceswapper/README.md

 ## How it works

 Uses the Clarifai face recognition model to detect faces in both images.
 Then uses dlib to detect facial landmarks in the source image.
-Extracts only the landmarks by creating a convex hull on the points using OpenCV and then applies the resulting image on each face's bounding box in the target image.
+Extracts only the landmarks by creating a convex hull around the landmark points using OpenCV.
+Applies these landmarks on the destination image.

 ## Dependencies